Rochester, New York: Primary and secondary education

+For the 2022–23 school year, Rochester additionally had fourteen free charter schools serving grades Kindergarten through 12.
+Other private schools in and near Rochester include McQuaid Jesuit High School, Aquinas Institute and Bishop Kearny High School.

 Colleges and universities

 Rochester and the surrounding region host a high concentration of colleges and universities, which drive much of the economic growth in the five-county area.
 The University of Rochester is the only large research institution primarily within the city limits, although Monroe Community College and SUNY Brockport operate campuses downtown.
-The Highland Park neighborhood is home to Colgate Rochester Crozer Divinity School (part of whose facility is leased by Ithaca College's Department of Physical Therapy) and an office maintained by the Cornell University School of Industrial and Labor Relations.
+The Highland Park neighborhood was home to Colgate Rochester Crozer Divinity School (part of whose facility is leased by Ithaca College's Department of Physical Therapy) and an office maintained by the Cornell University School of Industrial and Labor Relations.

-University of Rochester

 The University of Rochester is the metropolitan area's oldest and most prominent institution of higher learning, and one of the country's top research centers.
-It was ranked as the 34th-best university in the nation by U.S. News & World Report for 2021 and was deemed "one of the new Ivies" by Newsweek.
-The nursing school has received many awards and honors and the Simon School of Business is also ranked in the top 30 in many categories.

-The university is also home to the Eastman School of Music, which was ranked the number-one music school in America.
+It includes a nursing school, the Simon School of Business, and the Eastman School of Music.
 It was founded and endowed by George Eastman in his years as a philanthropist.
 He also contributed greatly to the University of Rochester from wealth based on the success of Eastman Kodak.

-Former colleges

-Four institutions began operations in the city and later moved to Rochester's inner-ring suburbs:
+Five institutions began operations in the city and later moved to Rochester's inner-ring suburbs: the Empire State College Rochester Learning Center, Monroe Community College, Rochester Institute of Technology, St. Bernard's School of Theology and Ministry and Nazareth University.

-The Empire State College Rochester Learning Center moved from its Prince Street address to Irondequoit in 1999.

-Monroe Community College moved from Alexander Street to Brighton in 1968.

-Rochester Institute of Technology moved from South Washington Street to Henrietta, also in 1968.

-St. Bernard's School of Theology and Ministry moved from space leased in Colgate Rochester Crozer Divinity School to Pittsford in 2003.

 Rochester was the host of the Barleywood Female University, a short-lived women's college from 1852 to 1853.
 The Lutheran seminary that became Wagner College was established in the city in 1883 and remained for some 35 years before moving to Staten Island.

-Secondary education

-The Rochester City School District operates 13 public secondary schools, each serving grades 7–12.
-In addition, six charter secondary schools operate.